parkwaydental

 Mashed and Pureed Vegetables

-Vegetables are essential for nutrition, but raw or crunchy vegetables are definitely off the menu during tooth pain.
-Mashed potatoes for tooth pain are a classic comfort food that’s perfect for this situation they’re soft, filling, and can be made with butter and milk for added nutrition and flavor.
+Mashed potatoes are a classic comfort food that is perfect for a toothache: soft, filling, and easy to make with butter and milk for added nutrition and flavor.
 Sweet potato mash offers similar benefits with more vitamins and natural sweetness.

-Other excellent options include mashed cauliflower, pureed carrots, butternut squash puree, and well-cooked, mashed green beans or peas.
-These preparations provide fiber, vitamins, and minerals your body needs while being completely gentle on painful teeth.
+Other excellent options include mashed cauliflower, pureed carrots, butternut squash puree, and well-cooked mashed green beans or peas.
 You can enhance flavor with a small amount of butter, mild seasoning, or gravy without adding texture that would cause problems.

 Soft Grains and Starches